Linuxfabrik/monitoring-plugins/check-plugins/fail2ban/README.md

 ExecStartPost=/usr/bin/chmod g+w /var/run/fail2ban/fail2ban.sock
 ```

-Preparing Fail2ban by using sudo
+Preparing fail2ban by using sudo (tested on RHEL 7+):
-Tested on RHEL 7+.

 As an alternative you might add a sudoers rule, for example in `/etc/sudoers.d/fail2ban`: